gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 let x: (3 * Int) = (1, 2, 3)
 ```

+This is just additional goodness that we can take advantage of to improve the
+QoI of the compiler.

 ### Type Checker: Introduce homogeneous tuple bit and use it to eliminate linear type checking for comparing, equating, and hashing homogeneous tuples

 Today the type checker has to perform a linear amount of work when type checking